shanet/blog/_posts/2014-09-22-a-dead-simple-webrtc-example.md

     }
 };
 {% endhighlight %}

 Lastly, whenever we recieve a message from a client, we simply broadcast the message to all other clients (including itself.
 And that's all there is to it.
 Like I said, keeping it super simple.

 <hr />

 Now for the client side (where things get more complicated unforunately).
 That said, rather than dumping a whole mess of code, let's go through it piece by piece.
 It's a good idea to reference the WebRTC documentation while reading.
 I've found that the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/Guide/API/WebRTC) is the most complete.

-THe HTML is short and sweet.
+The HTML is short and sweet.
 Take note of the two video element's IDs.

 {% highlight html linenos=table %}
 <html>